 Dog sledging, Midnight Sun and the Northern Lights

-In the northern part of Greenland, in the Ilulissat Icefjord, there are some of the world`s biggest icebergs and some of the world`s fastest glaciers and the Ilulissat fjord is a UNESCO world heritage attraction.
-Most tourists also visit the Disco Bay, Ilulissat and the Egg glacier in North Greenland.
+In the northern part of Greenland, in the Ilulissat Icefjord, there are some of the world`s giant icebergs and some of the world`s fastest glaciers.
+The Ilulissat fjord is a UNESCO world heritage attraction.
+Most tourists also visit Disco Bay, Ilulissat and the Egg glacier in North Greenland.

 Western Greenland, also known as Central Greenland

 This area stretches from Sisimiut and Kangerlussuaq in the north to Nuuk in the south, which is the capital of Greenland.
-Most tourist will arrive in Kangerlussuaq because there is the international airport in Greenland and from here you can go to other destinations in Greenland, but stay some days in Kangerlussuaq because here you have the best access to the Ice Cap.
+Most tourists will arrive in Kangerlussuaq because Greenland has an international airport.
+From here, you can go to other destinations in Greenland but stay some days in Kangerlussuaq because here you have the best access to the Ice Cap.

 Visit the Ice Cap at Kangerlussuaq

-The southern part of Greenland is green and with rugged rocks and in the summertime, the area is very colourful with a lot of flowers and is perfect for hiking many trails.
-The country got its name from here because the Viking Eric the Red chose to drop anchor here from his tour from Iceland and was so impressed by the green meadows he saw all over the area.
+The southern part of Greenland is green with rugged rocks, and in the summertime, the area is very colourful with a lot of flowers and is perfect for hiking many trails.
+The country got its name because the Viking Eric the Red chose to drop anchor here from his tour from Iceland and was so impressed by the green meadows he saw all over the area.

 Southern Greenland differs from the north with its rugged rocks, warm springs, and green meadows.
 This place is extravagantly colourful in summer, and although there are no dogsleds here, Southern Greenland offers many other types of experiences.

-Here, you will find smaller icebergs in blue and white nuances that have floated all the way down from the north, loads of sheep and great hiking trails.
+Here, you will find smaller icebergs in blue and white nuances that have floated down from the north, loads of sheep and excellent hiking trails.
 Moreover, this was where Erik the Red chose to drop the anchor because he was so impressed by the green hillsides he saw all over the area, and this was also good "branding" to attract more people from Iceland many years ago.

-In winter it is only possible to see whales in North Greenland around Disko Bay and Qaanaaq or in Northeast Greenland.
-Here there are only three different species, the narwhal, the beluga and bowhead whale.
+In winter, it is only possible to see whales in North Greenland around Disko Bay and Qaanaaq or in Northeast Greenland.
+Here there are only three different species, the narwhal, the beluga and the bowhead whale.